Skip to main content

 Example

-2. Create a web service class
+7. Create a service class.

 4. Specify the Terrasoft.Nui.ServiceModel.WebService.BaseService class as a parent class.